jenniferli1098/jenniferli1098/README.md

 - 😄 Pronouns: she/her
 - 🌱 Plant and cat mom
+- 📚 Fun fact: I love reading and teaching!
+Which is why I started the [Arctic Reading Circle](https://arcticreadingcircle.org/)

 Thank you [Ava Pun](https://github.com/avalovelace1) for the amazing profile picture!
 <!--